bokgyeong/WhaleCallHawkes/README.md

 - `numLGCPSE.R`: Evaluate the expected total number of calls, the expected number of contact calls, the expected number of countercalls received at each hydrophone for the model (iv) NHPP+GP+E fitted to the simulated datasets
 - The results are saved in the directory `/sim/num`

-#### Obtain the empirical posterior distributions for the expected number of total calls, contact calls, and countercalls
+#### Summarize results
-- `sumNum.R`: Evaluate the expected total number of calls, expected number of contact calls, expected number of countercalls received across hydrophones and create Figure 5 as outlined in the paper
+- `sumNum.R`: Evaluate the expected total number of calls, the expected number of contact calls, the expected number of countercalls received across hydrophones and obtain empirical posterior distributions (Figure 5).

 ## Analysis of North Atlantic right whale upcall data